 When it comes time to implement, you need total buy-in across all various customer touchpoints.

-That means a single campaign will combine strategic, creative and technical expertise.
-It’s going to take content, social, advertising, PR, email marketing, and more to work together.
+That means a single campaign will combine strategic, creative, and technical expertise.
+It’s going to take content, social media, advertising, PR, email marketing, and more to work together.
 Lastly (but hopefully not least), rooted by your business goals and objectives.